unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

-This is done in practice by running a quantum circuit (simulation) and calculating a given expectation variable, :math:`\langle X\rangle_\lambda`, then rerunning the calculation (which is indeed a time evolution) for :math:`\langle X\rangle_{\lambda'}`, and then extracting :math:`\langle X\rangle_{0}`.
+This is done in practice by running a quantum circuit (simulation) and calculating a given expectation variable, :math:`\langle X\rangle_\lambda`, then re-running the calculation (which is indeed a time evolution) for :math:`\langle X\rangle_{\lambda'}`, and then extracting :math:`\langle X\rangle_{0}`.
 The extraction for :math:`\langle X\rangle_{0}` can occur with several statistical fitting models, which can be linear or non-linear.
-These methods are contained in the :mod:`mitiq.zne` module.
+These methods are contained in the :mod:`mitiq.factories` and :mod:`mitiq.zne` modules.

 In experiments, zero-noise extrapolation can be performed with pulse stretching as a means to introduce a difference between the effective time